poppatchara/Arch-Linux-Install-Memo/README.md

 ## Updates

+### 2025-12-26
+- Narrowed the KDE stutter down to themes: Whitesur, Orchis, and Colloid caused the issue on my machine.
+Qogir, Darkly, and Vinyl do not stutter here.
+This may vary by hardware, so test on your setup.

 ### 2025-12-22
 - I’m going back to `linux-zen` (and may try `xanmod` or `tkg`).
 I noticed a very small but annoying stutter in KDE Plasma when resizing windows; it may have been present on the vanilla kernel too and I just never noticed it.
 - I’ll keep the CachyOS section for now in case anyone finds it useful.
 I’ll come back with my findings after more testing.